nhannguyen95/algorithms/what-to-prepare/data-structures/hash-table.md

 ### Collision resolution

-Two different keys can possibly have the same hash value, we can this situation **collision**.
+Two different keys can possibly have the same hash value, we call this situation **collision**.

 #### Chaining